Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion

-First, we test model prediction \ref{eq:P1} by computing the Pearson correlation coefficient $\rho_{ij}=\cvar_{ij}/\sqrt{\cvar_{ii}\,\cvar_{jj}}$ between residual maps $i$ and $j$.
-Our results for the $\R$, $\RP$, and $\Rt$ residual maps are presented in Table~\ref{tab:rho} for all couples of frequencies, for our 97.3\% mask.
-Error-bars on $\rho_{ij}$ are calculated from the standard deviation of simulated values $\rho_{ij}(k)$, following our approach described in Sect.~\ref{subsec:debias}.
-We find the correlation coefficient between the $\RP$ residual maps to be compatible with a perfect correlation.
-The correlation between angle residual maps $\Rt$ is strong for the (217,143) couple, but weak for (143,100) and (100,217) couples, with large uncertainties though.
-Our prediction \ref{eq:P1} is therefore validated for $\RP$ but not for $\Rt$.
-The correlation coefficient of $\Re\,\varPcx$ is high, but barely compatible with 100\% for the (217,100) and (143,100) couples.
-In the frame of Eq.~\eqref{eq:Pythagore}, this loss of correlation between residual maps $\Rcxi$ is a consequence of the loss of correlation between residual maps $\Rti$.
+First, we tested model prediction \ref{eq:P1} by computing the Pearson correlation coefficient $\rho_{ij}=\cvar_{ij}/\sqrt{\cvar_{ii}\,\cvar_{jj}}$ , between the residual maps $i$ and $j$.
+Our results for the $\R$, $\RP$, and $\Rt$ residual maps are presented in Table~\ref{tab:rho} for all frequency pairs, using our 97.3\% mask.
+The error bars on $\rho_{ij}$ are calculated from the standard deviation of the simulated values $\rho_{ij}(k)$, following the approach described in Sect.~\ref{subsec:debias}.
+We find that the correlation coefficient between the $\RP$ residual maps is consistent with a perfect correlation.
+The correlation between the angle residual maps, $\Rt$, is strong for the (217,143) pair, but weak for the (143,100) and (100,217) pairs, although with large uncertainties.
+Therefore, prediction \ref{eq:P1} is validated for $\RP$ but not for $\Rt$.
+The correlation coefficient of $\Re\,\varPcx$ is high but only marginally compatible with 100\% for the (217,100) and (143,100) pairs.
+In the context of Eq.~\eqref{eq:Pythagore}, this loss of correlation between the residual maps $\Rcxi$ is a consequence of the loss of correlation between the residual maps $\Rti$.